* This is the Consumer Version. *

 Infected hairs easily fall out or are removed, but new pimples tend to develop.

 Sometimes stiff hairs in the beard area curl and reenter the skin (ingrown hair) after shaving, causing mild irritation and inflammation.
 However, there is no actual infection.
-This type of folliculitis is called pseudofolliculitis barbae (see Ingrown Beard Hairs).
+This type of folliculitis is called pseudofolliculitis barbae (see page Ingrown Beard Hairs).

 Folliculitis is treated with antibacterial cleansers or antibiotics that are applied directly to the skin (topically).
 Large areas of folliculitis may require antibiotics taken by mouth.
 Hot tub folliculitis goes away in a week without any treatment.
 However, adequate chlorination of the hot tub or whirlpool is necessary to prevent recurrences and to protect others from infection.
 Folliculitis caused by ingrown hairs is treated by a number of methods with varying success.
 For severe, recurring problems, doctors may take a bacterial culture (a sample of pus is sent to a laboratory and placed in a culture medium that allows microorganisms to grow).
 The results of the culture are used to guide the choice of antibiotic.
 The person may need to temporarily stop shaving.